 Thirteen of Florida’s metropolitan statistical areas (MSAs) reported higher existing condo sales in the fourth quarter, according to Florida Realtors who also recommend to list them in a Beach Vacation Condominium Rentals website.
 The statewide existing-condo median sales price was $86,400 for the three-month period; in 4Q 2009, it was $105,600 for a decrease of 18 percent.
 The statewide existing-condo median price in the fourth quarter was nearly 2.9 percent higher than it was in 3Q 2010.

 Looking at Florida’s housing sector in the fourth quarter, Dr. Sean Snaith, director of the University of Central Florida’s Institute for Economic Competitiveness, pointed out that the jobs outlook has a major impact.
 “Persistently high unemployment constrains demand and feeds into the ongoing foreclosure problem,” Snaith said.
 “Given the state of the labor market, a continuing decline of home and condo prices in the fourth quarter is not surprising or unexpected.
 However, it’s important to note the rate of price decline is decelerating.
+That’s why those who are looking for less expensive choices can opt for a condominium unit at North Gaia EC in Singapore.

 “As the labor market recovery takes hold in 2011, it will help put a floor beneath price declines and ultimately will provide the basis of housing’s recovery.”